What does penelope check for?

 - Acknowledgements section

-- A running head, list of key words and word count are present on the title page
+- Word count is present on the title page

 Ethics and permissions